-Management, along with our Internal Actuary, separately analyzed LAE and estimated unpaid LAE.
+We separately analyzed LAE and estimated unpaid LAE.
 These analyses rely primarily on examining the relationship between historical aggregate paid LAE and the volume of claims activity for the corresponding periods.
 The portion of unpaid LAE that will be recoverable from reinsurers is estimated based on the contractual reinsurance terms.

-The ranges of estimates of loss reserves produced by our Internal Actuary are intended to represent the range in which it is most likely that the ultimate losses will fall.
+The ranges of estimates of loss reserves produced are intended to represent the range in which it is most likely that the ultimate losses will fall.
 These ranges are narrower than the range of indications produced by the individual methods applied because it is not likely that the high or low result will emerge for every claim segment and accident year.
-Each actuary's point estimate of loss reserves for each claim segment is based on a judgmental selection from within the range of results indicated by the different actuarial methods.
+Each point estimate of loss reserves for each claim segment is based on a judgmental selection from within the range of results indicated by the different actuarial methods.

 Management formally establishes loss reserves for financial statement purposes on a quarterly basis.
-In doing so, we make reference to the most current analyses of our Internal Actuary, including a review of the assumptions and the results of the various actuarial methods used.
-Our Internal Actuary conducted comprehensive studies in the second and fourth quarters.
-On the alternate quarters, our Internal Actuary updates the results of the preceding quarter's studies for actual claim payment and case reserve activity.
+In doing so, we make reference to the most current actuarial analyses, including a review of the assumptions and the results of the various actuarial methods used.
+We conducted comprehensive studies in the second and fourth quarters.
+On the alternate quarters, we update the results of the preceding quarter's studies for actual claim payment and case reserve activity.

 The aggregate carried reserve calculated by management represents our best estimate of our outstanding unpaid losses and LAE.
-In establishing management's best estimate of unpaid losses and LAE at December 31 for the last three years, management and our Internal Actuary reviewed and considered the following: (a) our Internal Actuary's assumptions, point estimates, and ranges; and (b) the inherent uncertainty of workers' compensation loss reserves.
+In establishing management's best estimate of unpaid losses and LAE at December 31 for the last three years, we reviewed and considered the following: (a) our actuaries' assumptions, point estimates, and ranges; and (b) the inherent uncertainty of workers' compensation loss reserves.
 Management did not quantify a specific loss reserve increment for each uncertainty, but rather established an overall provision that represented management's best estimate of loss reserves in light of the historical data, actuarial assumptions, point estimate and range, and current facts and circumstances.

-The table below provides the actuarial range of loss reserves, net of reinsurance, that management considered when selecting its best estimate and our carried reserves.
+The table below provides the actuarial range of loss reserves and LAE, net of reinsurance, that management considered when selecting its best estimate and our carried reserves.

-As of Dec 31,
+1,456.1 1,5 er 31,

-2022 2021
+2023 2022

-(in m illions)
+(in million s)

-Low end of actuarial range \$ 1,365.8 \$ 1,351.3
+Low end of actuarial range \$ 1,316.8 \$ 1,365.8

-Carried reserves 1,515.3 1,504.3
+Carried reserves 1,456.1 1,515.3

-High end of actuarial range 1,687.3 1,687.1
+High end of actuarial range 1,631.7 1,687.3

-As of December 31, 2022, California and Nevada loss reserves represented approximately 67% of our total loss reserves on our Consolidated Balance Sheet.
+As of December 31, 2023, California and Nevada loss reserves represented approximately 65% of our total net loss reserves on our Consolidated Balance Sheet